nmelihsensoy/LbryDot/README.md

 ------------- |
 1 |

-`(C1)2 - (C2)1 = 1` : This amount of book has been borrowed in date of `2021-12-15`.
+`(C1's value) = 2 - (C2's value) = 1 = 1` : This amount of book has been borrowed in date of `2021-12-15`.
 Intraday activities does not affect the output, only the day close is considered.

-So, `(Total book count on the day of '2021-12-15') - C2` formula gives the currently available book count.
+So, `(Total book count on the day of '2021-12-15') - (C1's value - C2's value)` formula gives the currently available book count.

 Following sql query is combination of the previous queries.
 It applies the explained method to every x axis point.